rust-lang/book/second-edition/src/ch14-02-publishing-to-crates-io.md

 <!-- yes -->

-Documentation comments use `///` instead of `//` and support Markdown notation for formatting the text if you'd like.
+Documentation comments use `///` instead of `//` and support Markdown notation for formatting the text if you’d like.
 You place documentation comments just before the item they are documenting.
 Listing 14-2 shows documentation comments for an `add_one` function in a crate named `my_crate`: